 I never should have stopped sending you letters or visiting you at the mall or leaving you milk and cookies, but here I am, 40 years later asking for your forgiveness….and also for a few other small items that I’m hoping you’ll bring me this Christmas.

 15 Things This 40-Something Mom Wants for Christmas

 1. A cure for wrinkles

 Apparently (if the commercials and ads are to be believed) being over 40 is no excuse for crow’s feet and laugh lines.
-I know you can’t work miracles, but apparently there are a multitude of creams, potions, and serums that can.
+I know you can’t work miracles, but apparently, there is a multitude of creams, lotions, and serums that can.
 Unfortunately, many of the good ones cost roughly the equivalent of my kids’ college tuition, so if you could just slip a jar or two of the good stuff into my stocking, that would be awesome.

 2. Speaking of the good stuff.

 Would you please bring me one of those monthly wine subscriptions?
 On second thought, I have teenagers — better make it weekly.